JvanKatwijk/drm-receiver/README.md

 with a single decoder, just for drm.

 -----------------------------------------------------------------------
-A short nore on DRM
+A short note on DRM
 -------------------------------------------------------------------------

 DRM, Digital Radio Mondiale, is a form of digital radio.
 Transmissions